Yel1oww/WinLightOptimizer/README.md

 3. **Verify** the GUID appears in `powercfg -list` before proceeding — if import failed silently, stop and report failure rather than pointing Windows at a missing scheme (which causes severe throttling)
 4. Run `powercfg -setactive e62924f9-...` for immediate activation
 5. Always write `ActivePowerScheme` to the registry too — ensures the plan is selected after reboot on **Modern Standby (S0)** systems where `powercfg -setactive` is blocked until `PlatformAoAcOverride=0` takes effect
-6. Apply CPU idle-disable settings **directly to the CoreVeeAir plan GUID** so the plan carries its own performance profile and does not depend on prior state
+6. Apply CPU idle-disable settings **directly to the WinLO plan GUID** so the plan carries its own performance profile and does not depend on prior state

 ---